cjohansen/portfolio/README.md

 pouring too much work into them, so we're sure we're one the same page.

 - @rome-user added [support for pure React components and Helix](https://github.com/cjohansen/portfolio/pull/2).
+- @BorisKourt and @thheller helped with shadow-cljs support.

 ## License